Negotiating For Your Home During the Pandemic

 Understand your budget

-It’s important to know how much you can afford to pay for your house at the moment, and to be aware of the factors that could impact your budget during the pandemic, like income stability and job security.
-Although there’s always a level of unpredictability, it’s better to start a home search when you’re reasonably confident your job and income are secure.
+It’s important to know how much you can afford and to recognize the factors that affect your budget today: mortgage rates that are far higher than in 2020–2021 (PMMS), tight but stable credit availability (MBA MCAI), and higher homeowners insurance premiums than a few years ago (Triple‑I).
+Start searching when you’re reasonably confident in your income stability and cash reserves.
 Keep in mind the following list of homeownership costs and make sure you’re budgeting for them:

 • Furniture and appliances.
 If you are moving to a larger space, or if you’re currently renting, make sure to consider the costs of buying basic appliances, like a refrigerator and washer and dryer, as well as some additional furnishings.